Racial discrimination: Overall trends

 More than 30 years of field experimental studies have found significant levels of discrimination against people of color in labor, housing, and product markets in 10 countries.

 Discrimination against refugees, asylum seekers, migrants and internally displaced persons

 Around the world, refugees, asylum seekers, migrants and internally displaced persons have been the victims of racial discrimination, racist attacks, xenophobia and ethnic and religious intolerance.
 According to the Human Right Watch, "racism is both a cause and a product of forced displacement, and an obstacle to its solution."

 With the influx of refugees to Europe in 2010, media coverage shaped public opinion and created hostility towards refugees.
 Prior to that the European Union had started implementing the hotspot system, which categorized people them as either asylum seekers or economic migrants, and Europe's patrolling of its southern borders between 2010 and 2016 intensified, resulting in deals with Turkey and Libya.

 The Netherlands

 A study conducted in the Netherlands and published in 2013 found significant levels of discrimination against job applicants with Arabic-sounding names.

+Israel

+Palestinian citizens of Israel, who constitute approximately 20% of the population, face disparities in land ownership, political representation, education, and employment.
+Over 65 laws create structural advantages for Jewish citizens in areas such as resource allocation, housing, and legal rights.
+Land ownership laws designate approximately 93% of land as state property or controlled by the Jewish National Fund, which explicitly restricts non-Jewish ownership and leasing.
+Disparities in public funding result in lower per capita investment in Palestinian-majority municipalities, affecting infrastructure, schools, and social services.
+The 2018 Nation-State Law defined Israel as the nation-state of the Jewish people, affirming exclusive national rights for Jewish citizens while downgrading Arabic from an official language to a special status.